 - Experiential therapies

-Guided meditation, yoga, nutritional counseling, equine-assisted therapy and adventure therapy are included in innovative treatment programs for young people.
+Guided meditation, yoga, nutritional counseling, and adventure therapy are included in innovative treatment programs for young people.
 For teens with substance abuse issues, learning how to manage stress, handle painful emotions and deal with conflicts are just as important as studying math, reading or science.

 Finding the right balance between personal time and work or school is a challenge that everyone faces as they make the transition from childhood to adulthood.
 Intensive tutoring sessions make it easier for teens to focus on their lessons and complete their assignments on time, so they can devote their free hours to fulfilling recreational activities.